StatsReporting/stargazer/README.md

 It depends on `statsmodels`, which in turn depends on several other libraries like `pandas`, `numpy`, etc

-## TODO

-Here's some things I'd like to do when I have time.

-✔ HTML support

-✔ LaTeX support

-☐ Markdown support (maybe?)

-☐ ASCII support (maybe?)

 ## Editing Features

-This library implements many of the cusotmization features found in the original package.
+This library implements many of the customization features found in the original package.
 Examples of most can be found [in the examples jupyter notebook](https://github.com/mwburke/stargazer/blob/master/examples.ipynb) and a full list of the methods/features is here below:

 * `title`: custom title
 * `show_header`: display or hide model header data